HEScriptsPack/BetterHex/README.md

 - Fixes Bug where Alert window comes up if you want to finish a process, when you have a ip reset ready
 - After pressing login button by the BTC market autoamtically wipes own log (Popup needs to be allowed for the page)
 - Auto upgrade Button for servers (Popup needs to be allowed for the page, Not completely finished yet)
+- Clear Own Logs Button at the top (Popup needs to be allowed for the page)

 <h2>Suggestions</h2>